 In July 2015, The FASB issued Accounting Standards Update ("ASU") No. 2015-11, Inventory, which simplifies the subsequent measurement of inventory for which cost is determined by methods other than last-in first-out ("LIFO") and the retail inventory method.
 For inventory within the scope of the new guidance, entities will be required to compare the cost of inventory to only one measure, its net realizable value, and not the three measures required by the existing guidance.
 Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
 The new guidance should not change how entities initially measure the cost of inventory.
 The guidance will be effective for the Company's fiscal year beginning July 1, 2017.
 Early adoption is permitted.
-We have not yet determined the impact this new guidance may have on our financial statements.
+We elected to early adopt ASU No. 2015-11 during the fourth quarter of fiscal 2016.
+The adoption had no impact on our consolidated financial statements.

 In April 2015, the FASB issued ASU No. 2015-03, Interest-Imputation of Interest, which requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability.
 The new guidance is effective for the Company's fiscal year beginning July 1, 2016.
-Entities should apply the new guidance on a retrospective basis, wherein the balance sheet of each individual period presented should be adjusted to reflect the period-specific effects of applying the new guidance.
-Upon transition, entities are required to comply with the applicable disclosures for a change in an accounting principle.
-The adoption of this ASU is not expected to have a material impact on our financial statements.
+Early adoption is permitted.
+We elected to early adopt ASU No. 2015-03 during the fourth quarter of fiscal 2016.
+The adoption had no impact on our consolidated financial statements as the deferred financing costs presented on the consolidated balance sheet as of June 30, 2016 are related to the line of credit - related party.